BhasherBEL/linfo2347-project2-networks-attacks/README.md

 ### FTP brute force

 We have implemented a Go program able to perform a brute force attack on an FTP server.
-The program will try to connect to the server using a list of passwords until it finds the correct one.
+The program operate in two steps.
+First, it tries to connect using the provided list of username, to detect those that exists.
+Then, is a list of passwords is provided, it will try to connect to the server combining the existing usernames with the provided passwords.
+Note that the repository contains defaults username and password files, that was generated from real-cases honeypots.

+### SYN-Flood

+We have implemented a SYN-flood attack in golang.
+The program will send a huge amount of TCP/SYN requests using random sources IP, port and content to make it difficult to prevent, and so increase the chances of success.
+The program require arguments to be able to target any port on any IP on any interface, and those arguments are detailed when running the program.

 ## Defense